Core concepts

 Our project structure roughly mirrors the just mentioned three concerns:

 • usecases/: within this directory are all out implemented 'use-cases' (or hacking automatons).
 We use subdirectories for additional structure, e.g., all local privilege escalation automatons are located in usecases/privesc/.
+The usecase itself typically utilizes an Agent.

 • capabilities/: our automatons need to interact with the real world (otherwise hacking would be a bit boring) and they do this through capabilities.